-St Petersburg sports fans are obsessed with the following teams: Zenit, Ska, Dinamo, and Spartak.
+St Petersburg sports fans are obsessed with the following teams: Zenit, Ska, Dinamo, & Spartak.
 What about you?
 Find out where to watch a great match with our recommendations!

 If you are up for a Russian football match instead of the Sleeping Beauty at the Mariinsky Theater, or you'd prefer an ice hockey match in Russian style to an evening Russian folk music, you have plenty of sports venues to go while visiting the imperial city.

 From soccer to ice hockey, and basketball to water polo, or tennis and volleyball, Saint Petersburg has as much to offer as other Western countries when it comes to sport.
 Things work the same as anywhere in the world, though there is still a slight distinction in how sports events are being handled in Russia.

 For example, did you know that Russia is one of the world's premier figure skater factories and St. Petersburg has produced many of the country's top skaters.
 Or, do you know that football is Russian’s favorite sport?
 I bet you didn't know that!☺

 You can experience the action and excitement of St Petersburg sports and meet with Russian fans in different places.
 And, we can assure you that it would be safe and worth going regardless of what sport you like.

 To help you out choosing where to go, we have put together on this page a list of venues where you can get a taste of Russian sport culture at its best.
 See below our top list of St Petersburg sports, and choose where to go.

 Address: Ul.
 Dzhona Rida, 8, Bldg 2A St. Pr.
 Bolshevikov | St Petersburg, 197110 | Phone: +7 812 640-97-07